squidmin/jm0524/README.md

 # jm0524

-Spring Boot CLI application that interacts with a PostgreSQL database.
+Simulation of a Tool Rental Checkout System CLI.
+Uses Spring Data JPA to interact with a PostgreSQL database.

 ## Prerequisites